 Additional Safety Training

-- Alcohol Education and Awareness: General education on effects of alcohol on the body and alcohol laws.
+- Safe and Legal Commuting on campus: General education on effects of alcohol on the body and alcohol laws.

 - Realistic Safety Strategies: Provide the attendee with risk reduction tools to help with their self‐awareness, self‐defense technique, and empowerment.